ProgrammerNinja/.github/profile/README.md

 Welcome to **Programmer Ninja by RH**, a vibrant community of hobbyist programmers, tech enthusiasts, and problem solvers.
 Our organization is dedicated to fostering a collaborative environment where like-minded individuals can explore, learn, and innovate in the world of programming, electronics, and IT troubleshooting.

 ## What We Do
-At Programmer Ninja by RH, we focus on a variety of tech-related activities, including:
+At Programmer Ninja, we focus on a variety of tech-related activities, including:

 ### Arduino Programming
 ![Arduino Projects](https://via.placeholder.com/150)